bee4come/Omni-Agent/FINAL_PROJECT_OVERVIEW.md

 2.  **Verification (Anti-Scam):**
     *   Ensures a payment is cryptographically bound to a specific service request.
-    *   Uses `serviceCallHash` + `PaymentExecuted` events + Provider Receipts to prove: "This payment was exactly for this task, and this result is the response to that payment."
+    *   Uses `serviceCallHash` attached to the transaction to prove: "This payment was exactly for this task, and this result is the response to that payment."

 3.  **Auditability:**
     *   Human operators must be able to reconstruct the "Why" behind every transaction.